 Maps and leaflets

-You can find information on 16 popular promoted trails in the Route Finder leaflet which is in the Information and Resources section of this page.
-We manage and promote three of these - Coleridge Way, West Somerset Coast Path and River Parrett Trail.
+You can find information on 16 popular promoted trails in the Route Finder leaflet which is in the Downloads section of this page.
+We manage and promote three of these – Coleridge Way, West Somerset Coast Path and River Parrett Trail.
 They all link to the England Coast Path.

-You can find information about walking the trails in the Information and Resources section of this page.
-You can also find copies of the Walking, Riding and Cycling Routes in Somerset leaflet in most Tourist Information Centres and Council Information Points.
+You can find copies of the Walking, Riding and Cycling Routes in Somerset leaflet in most Tourist Information Centres and Council Information Points.

 We have also produced a series of 20 walking and cycling maps to help you explore the county.
 They are on our walking and cycling maps page.